NEW articles, links, tips and how-tos in higher education

 or from the Division of Learning and Teaching front page - accessed here

-A search for 'deep learning' with a filter for Higher Education returned a smorgasbord of choice ranging from general teaching tips, to keynote lectures, to the specifics of various tools and applications for building deep learning.
+A search for 'effective learning' returned 12,743 results, with 432 of these in Higher Education.
+Resources range from general teaching tips, to keynote lectures, to the specifics of various tools and applications for employing educational resources and techniques.

-All staff with a CSU email address have free access to our new
+All staff with a CSU email address have free access to our annual

 CSU subscription to the Magna Commons series of online seminars